Electric Dylan controversy: Concert performances

-Dylan's "World Tour", 1965–1966
+Dylan tours of 1965 and 1966

-The polarized responses of Dylan's fans were exacerbated by the structure of his concerts in late 1965 and 1966; the first half would be 'folk,' Dylan solo accompanying himself on acoustic guitar and harmonica; with the second half 'rock,' Dylan and the Hawks with electric guitars and a full rock and roll combo.
+After his appearance at Newport and the follow-ups in New York and Los Angeles, Dylan embarked on lengthy tours with a steady band over the next eight months.
+The polarized responses of Dylan's fans were exacerbated by the structure of his concerts in late 1965 and 1966, the first leg taking place in North America with the second leg more global in scope in 1966.
+The first half would be 'folk,' Dylan solo accompanying himself on acoustic guitar and harmonica; with the second half 'rock,' Dylan and the Hawks with electric guitars and a full rock and roll combo.
 The rock segment was often greeted with hostility, as seen in shows in Sheffield and Newcastle upon Tyne in No Direction Home.
 Footage from the Manchester concert, at the end of that film, includes the "Judas" heckling incident.
 During a quiet moment in between songs an audience member shouts loudly: "Judas!"
 Dylan replies: "I don't believe you, you're a liar".
 Someone on stage tells his band to "Play it fucking loud!" as they launch into "Like a Rolling Stone".
 This incident was recorded, and the full concert was eventually released in 1998 as Live 1966: The "Royal Albert Hall" Concert in Dylan's Bootleg Series.
 One fan who claimed to have shouted "Judas!" was John Cordwell; when interviewed by Andy Kershaw he said: